-Response from Social Work Scotland to Scottish Government Consultation on Moving on from Care into Adulthood
+Social Work Scotland response to Scottish Government’s Moving on from Care into Adulthood: Consultation

 Social Work Scotland (SWS) is the professional body for social work leaders, working closely with our partners to shape policy and practice, and improve the quality and experience of social services.
 The introduction of statutory aftercare and subsequent extension of this in the Children and Young People (Scotland) Act 2014, and related introduction of continuing care were welcomed across the sector.
 Achieving and expanding the principles of good transitions support over this critical phase in the care journey has been given further focus with the publication of the Promise in 2020, and work since then.
 Our members are acutely aware of the criticality and complexity of transitions and welcome this opportunity to continue to actively contribute to discussions about how best to achieve the right support for those with experience of care as they move into adulthood.